bakpakin/Fennel/CODE-OF-CONDUCT.md

 > MxAdmin1: "/kick PepeTheFrog"

-> PepeTheFrog🐸 has been kicked.
+> PepeTheFrog has been kicked.

 ## Attribution